Color code with a logical control-$S$ gate using transversal $T$ rotations

-We can similarly check the intersection between $M$ and $\overline{X}_B$; Fig.~\ref{Fig:CScolorCode}(e).
-In this case we consider the intersection of several differently colored segments of the manifold.
-Dealing with the different segements of the intersection piecewise we arrive at the commutation relation $\overline{X}_B M \overline{X}_B M^\dagger = \eta \overline{Z}_A\overline{Z}_B$ as shown in Fig.~\ref{Fig:CScolorCode}(f).
-Indeed, we can check that this operator is equivalent up to continuous deformations to $ \overline{Z}_A\overline{Z}_B$ by observing that it anticommutes with both $\overline{X}_A$ and $\overline{X}_B$.
-A reader interested in the microscopic details of the intersection may be interested to see Fig.~\ref{Fig:Intersection} and its accompanying caption.
 With regards to the phase in this commutation relation we find $\eta = \pm i$ where the sign is determined by the free choice of odd and even subsets of qubits.
 To see why we obtain an $i$ term, we find that the intersection of $M$ and $\overline{X}_B $ is a branching string.
 Each of the colored strings that emanate from the branch are composed of edges which, as we have already discussed, do not introduce a non-trivial phase to the commutator.
 However, the intersection of $M$ and $\overline{X}_B$ also contains a branching point supported on a single qubit.
-The additional branching site in the intersection of this therefore contributes an additional $i$ phase as expected in Eqn.~(\ref{Eqn:V}).
+The additional branching site in the intersection of these operators therefore contributes an additional $i$ phase as expected; see Eqn.~(\ref{Eqn:V}).

 To summarize, the calculations verify result, namely, that $\overline{U}$ acts like a control-$S$ gate on the color code model on the truncated cube.
 In the future it may be interesting to utilize our gate in fault-tolerant quantum-computing architectures based on the color code~\cite{landahl2014, Kesselring24, Thomsen2024, lee2024}.
 For instance, one can show that we can use a dimension jump~\cite{Raussendorf05, Bombin_2016} to project the code space of the code we have presented here onto a two-dimensional code, supported on either the yellow or green boundary.
-In a similar spirit the gate could be adapted for a $2+1$-dimensional implementation using just-in-time decoding~\cite{bombin2018, Brown2020, Scruby2022numerical}.
+In a similar spirit the gate could be adapted for a $2+1$-dimensional implementation using just-in-time decoding~\cite{bombin2018, Brown2020, Scruby2022numerical, davydova2025universal}.

 It is novel that, in contrast to other transversal gates with the color code, we have used a Pauli-Z boundary to obtain a control-$S$ gate.
 Looking forward, a general theory for transversal gates will be invaluable to our understanding of the fundamental limits for how quickly a fault-tolerant quantum computation can be executed.
 We hope that the example presented here may provide new insights towards such a theory.